Prepare for a high-impact academic or research career in health policy

 • Harvard T.H.
 Chan School of Public Health

-As a student in the PhD in health policy program, you will receive broad, interdisciplinary grounding in the field of health policy, along with specialized expertise in one of six areas of concentration:
+As a student in the PhD in health policy program, you will receive broad, interdisciplinary grounding in the field of health policy, along with specialized expertise in one of five areas of concentration:

 In addition to selecting a concentration, students select one of four policy areas of special interest:

-Learn more about the PhD in health policy curriculum at healthpolicy.fas.harvard.edu/curriculum.
+Learn more about the PhD in health policy curriculum at healthpolicy.fas.harvard.edu/general-requirements

 All students, including international students, who maintain satisfactory progress receive a multiyear funding package that typically includes tuition, fees, and a stipend to cover living expenses.

 WHO SHOULD APPLY?

 Any candidate with a distinguished undergraduate record and demonstrated enthusiasm for the rigorous pursuit of knowledge in health policy is encouraged to apply.
 Although student backgrounds vary and a previous graduate degree is not required, most successful applicants have a prior master’s degree and/or relevant work experience in the field of health policy.